siddheshghule/Kotlin-notes/README.md

 Error: Type mismatch
 ```

-Variables can be changeable(mutable) and constants/read-only(immutable).
+Variables can be changeable(mutable) or constants/read-only(immutable).
-mutable: var (can be changed)
+- mutable: var (can be changed)
-immutable: val (can be read-only)
+- immutable: val (can be read-only)

 Example:

 ```